phoswald/sample-markdown/sample.md

 Inline <u><abbr title="Hypertext Markup Language">HTML</abbr></u> is supported by Eclipse and VS Code.

-### Extensions
+# Extensions

 A line break can also be produced by a backslash \
 at the end of the line.
-They also work in GitHub, VS Code and dillinger.io, but not in Eclipse or markdownlivepreview.com.
+They also work in GitHub, VS Code and dillinger.io, but **not** in Eclipse, markdownlivepreview.com or showdownjs.

 Tables are an extension defined by GitHub Flavored Markdown.
-They also work in VS Code and dillinger.io, but not in Eclipse or markdownlivepreview.com.
+They also work in VS Code, dillinger.io and showdownjs, but **not** in Eclipse or markdownlivepreview.com.
 If you add two spaces after each row, the layout is readable even if tables are not actually recognized.

 xx | yy | zz